ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPT/Real-time Speech to Text to Speech/README.md

-# SFBU Customer Support System - Chatbot From Files
+# Real-time Speech to Text to Speech: Building Your AI-Based Alexa
 ## Overview
-This project aims to implement a web application of a customer support system for SFBU that answers customer’s questions based in a loading PDF.
+This project aims to implement a AI-Based “Alexa”, which is the possibility of speaking with ChatGPT with voice using Whisper and Google Text to Speech (GTTS).
-The system was designed as a Flask web application with HTML and CSS user interface.
-This project will use the ChatGPT OpenAI GPT-3.5 Turbo model.
+The system was built in Python and used the ChatGPT OpenAI text-davinci-002 model.
 Please, read the pdf file CS589_week6_q5_19679_AdemiltonMarcelo_DaCruzNunes.pdf.
 It will have all steps taken to develop this project.

 ## Implementation Steps